google/jsonnet/README.md

 jekyll s -w -l
 ```

-This should serve the website, automatically rebuild when you change underlying files and automatically
+This should serve the website, automatically rebuild when you change any underlying files, and automatically
 refresh your browser when that happens.